 LIBOR.
 LIBOR, for any accrual period, will be the London interbank offered rate for deposits in U.S. Dollars having the specified maturity commencing on the first day of the accrual period, which appears on the Reuters LIBOR01 Page as of 11:00 a.m., London time, on the related LIBOR determination date.
 If an applicable rate does not appear on the Reuters LIBOR01 Page, the rate for that day will be determined on the basis of the rates at which deposits in U.S. Dollars, having the specified maturity and in a principal amount of not less than U.S. \$1,000,000, are offered at approximately 11:00 a.m., London time, on that LIBOR determination date, to prime banks in the London interbank market by the Reference Banks.
 The administrator will request the principal London office of each Reference Bank to provide a quotation of its rate.
+If the

-If the Reference Banks provide at least two quotations, the rate for that day will be the arithmetic mean of the quotations.
-If the Reference Banks provide fewer than two quotations, the rate for that day will be the arithmetic mean of the quotations.
+Reference Banks provide at least two quotations, the rate for that day will be the arithmetic mean of the quotations.
 If the Reference Banks provide fewer than two quotations, the rate for that day will be the arithmetic mean of the rates quoted by major banks in New York City, selected by the administrator, at approximately 11:00 a.m.
 New York time, on that LIBOR determination date, for loans in U.S. Dollars to leading European banks having the specified maturity and in a principal amount of not less than U.S. \$1,000,000.
 If the banks selected as described above are not providing quotations, LIBOR in effect for the applicable accrual period will be LIBOR for the specified maturity in effect for the previous accrual period.